balderdashy/sails-redis/README.md

 },
 ```

-> Note that you can also set Redis as the default datastore-- but this is not recommended for most applications.
+> Note that you probably shouldn't set Redis as the default datastore for your application (your models wouldn't work!)

 #### Low-Level Configuration (for redis client)